 In Excel, we can use this function:

-In order to use this mortgage calculator with taxes and insurance formula, one needs to know the principal amount in which the amount is borrowed, the loan period, the rate of interest, annual taxes amount, and insurance amount.
+In order to use this mortgage calculator with taxes and insurance formula, one needs to know the principal amount in which the amount is borrowed, the loan period, the rate of interest, the annual tax amount, and the insurance amount.
 One can also include PMI if payable.
-PMI stands for private mortgage insurance which is only required when the loan amount is greater than 80% and is usually provided at a fixed basis point and it may get canceled when the equity amount crosses 20%.
+PMI stands for private mortgage insurance, which is only required when the loan amount is greater than 80% and is usually provided at a fixed basis point, and it may get canceled when the equity amount crosses 20%.

 How to Use this Calculator?